robertwtucker/kafka2scaler/README.md

 >   --topic inspire --replication-factor 1 --partitions 1
 ```

-**Important**: Because the [Confluent Platform](https://www.confluent.io/product/confluent-platform/) image for Kafka defines three volume mount-points, each time a `docker run` command using the image is executed, three new Docker volumes are created.
+**Important**: Because the [Confluent Platform](https://www.confluent.io/product/confluent-platform/) Docker image for Kafka defines three volume mount-points, each time a `docker run` command using the image is executed, three new Docker volumes are created.
 Even though these volumes are very small in size, this can lead to the creation of plethora of Docker volumes without an associated container.
 In order to make sure that these are cleaned up, use a Docker command similar to the following (adjust as appropriate for your operating system):

 ```console
 > docker volume rm $(docker ls -qf dangling=true)